Trilll/AZ-104-Study-Labs/README.md

 TASKS:

 1. Implement management groups.
 2. Review and assign a built-in Azure role.
-  Create a custom RBAC role.
+3.Create a custom RBAC role.
-  Monitor role assignments with the activity log.
+4.Monitor role assignments with the activity log.